-The City of Seattle will be engaging residents in Community Safety Walks to help identify safety issues present in the built environment of Seattle’s neighborhoods.
+The City of Seattle is engaging residents in Find It, Fix It Community Safety Walks to help identify safety issues present in the built environment of Seattle’s neighborhoods.

-These walks will begin at 7p.m., unless otherwise noted.
+These walks begin at 7 p.m. on the dates below, unless otherwise noted.
 If you are interested in participating, please let us know.
-Keep checking back for more details.

 - July 2: 23rd Ave.
 S. and S. Jackson Map